Holcim Group: Operations

 The group employs 48,300 people around the world, and achieved pro forma net sales of CHF 16.3 billion (2024).
 Holcim's central functions had been divided between Zurich and Paris until the end of 2018, but are now located in Zug and Holderbank in Switzerland.

+Elevate

+Elevate, formerly Firestone Building Products, is a brand of roofing, wall and lining solutions of the Holcim Group.
+Elevate operates 21 manufacturing facilities in North America and produces single–ply and asphalt–based roofing membranes, polyiso insulation, and roofing accessories.
+It also has international facilities and support in Canada, Europe, Middle East, Asia, Latin America and the Caribbean.

+On April 1, 2021, the Holcim group completed the acquisition of Firestone Building Products.
+On June 21, 2022, Holcim rebranded FSBP to became Elevate.

 Management

 Miljan Gutovic has been Chief Executive Officer of Holcim since May 2024.

 Members of the executive committee are formally appointed by the Board of Directors: